brlin-tw/mari0-snap/snap/utilities/README.md

 # /snap/utilities
-Here are some utilities programs to help with snap packaging.
+Here are some utilities programs and files to help with snap packaging.